yuxiangsun/VSCode_Docker_Tutorial/README.md

 ## Tutorial for using VSCode with Docker for Deep Learning Research

 ### This tutorial takes [RTFNet](https://github.com/yuxiangsun/RTFNet) as an example.
-We assume that you have successfully built the RTFNet docker image.
+We assume that you have successfully built the RTFNet docker image `docker_image_rtfnet`.

-### Step-1: Open VSCode and click the Extensions.
+### Step-1: Open VSCode and click File->New Window->Open Folder to open the RTFNet folder on your computer.
+Then, click the Extensions.
 Serch and install extensions `Docker`, `Docker Compose` and `Remote-Containers`.

 <img src="Steps/Step_01.png" width="1280px"/>
 <img src="Steps/Step_02.png" width="1280px"/>